chapinhall/FSSDC/README.md

 Available Resources
 -------------------
-Current resources on this repository include samples of a basic TANF data model and an R script to explore and present that data.
+Current resources on this repository include:
+- Samples of a basic TANF data model and an R script to explore and present that data;
+- A script used to create case spells and case spell variables in a PostgreSQL environment.

 The FSSDC is hosting a workshop in early October with staff from about a dozen states.
 That workshop will be used to pilot content and determine the most appropriate resources to add and extend this repository.